CanberraUAV/admin/lessons/quadcopter-workshop.rst

 MHV Quadcopter Workshop
 =======================

 Developer: Stephen.
-With help from Tridge, Jack and Chris (Wolfe)
+With help from Tridge, Jack, Alastair, Andreas and Chris (Wolfe)

 The purpose of this workshop was to guide a group of 12 attendees through the process of building, calibrating and flying APM-based quadcopters.